Ainhoa Tirapu: Club career

 Tirapu began her career at SD Lagunak and played in the 2005 Copa de la Reina for CF Puebla.
 She then signed for Athletic Bilbao, who had just won their third Superliga Femenina in a row, as a replacement for the retiring Eli Capa.
 In August 2005 she played her first match for Athletic in the 2005–06 UEFA Women's Cup's qualifying stage, a 6–2 victory over Scottish champions Glasgow City.

-From 2006 to 2020,Ainhoa was Athletic's first choice goalkeeper.
+From 2006 to 2020, Ainhoa was Athletic's first choice goalkeeper.
 She won two Primera División titles with Athletic in 2006–07 and 2015–16.

 International career

 In 2002 Tirapu was part of the Spanish national under-19 squad which competed in the UEFA Women's Under-19 Championship finals in Sweden.

-Tirapu made her senior Spain women's national football team debut in the second game of the UEFA Women's Euro 2009 qualifying series; a 2–2 draw against the Czech Republic in Plzeň on 27 October 2007.
+Tirapu made her senior Spain senior national team debut in the second game of the UEFA Women's Euro 2009 qualifying series; a 2–2 draw against the Czech Republic in Plzeň on 27 October 2007.
 She remained as Spain's first choice goalkeeper for the rest of the stage, which ended in a 4–0 play-off defeat to the Netherlands.
 She also retained the position during the 2011 FIFA Women's World Cup qualification campaign.

 In June 2013 national team coach Ignacio Quereda selected Tirapu in the Spain squad for UEFA Women's Euro 2013 in Sweden.
 She was a mainstay of the team which negotiated the group stage before being beaten 3–1 by Norway in the quarter final.
 She was part of Spain's squad at the 2015 FIFA Women's World Cup.

-She also represented the Basque Country women's national football team.
+She also represented the Basque Country national team.